MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/pidlidtaskstartdate-canonical-property.md

 **Aplica-se a**: Outlook 2013 | Outlook 2016

-A data quando o usuário espera para começar a tarefa.
+A data em que o usuário espera iniciar a tarefa.

 |||
 |:-----|:-----|